When I got my first definitive sign I had a mental illness, I was writing.

 Eight days later, I met the love of my life.
 That changed everything.

 Now, the timing, of course, looked horrible.
 But three years later to the day, 2020, we were married in a ceremony in the beautiful home we own, surrounded by people we love, as people pursuing our passions.
-I was about to self publish my first book, which would be quickly followed by my second, and was soon to start teaching alternative sexuality classes via webinar (within months, I’d also be running a related local group).
+I was about to self publish my first book, which would be quickly followed by more, and was soon to start teaching alternative sexuality classes via webinar (within months, I’d also be running a related local group).
 I was going to start taking a household management course online, and was learning how to be an effective landlord.
 And, I was a happy housewife who got the girl, the two cats, and the house on the end of the cul de sac.

 In the ceremony, our officiant mentioned that we had packed thirty years of marriage into three years of courtship.
+I almost died of black mold poisoning, all but bedridden for months.
+I had life changing surgery.
 Two deaths in my family, and estate handling.
-A pandemic.
-I almost died of black mold poisoning, all but bedridden for months.
-We moved.
-I had surgery.
-I went off and then back on meds, though I eventually left therapy, for now.
+We bought a house and moved.
+A pandemic, quarantine.
+I went off and then back on meds, though I eventually left therapy.
 We thought, briefly, my wife might lose her job.
+There were things with her family.
 Medical emergencies or surgeries for the cats.
 Mental and physical health issues.
-Panic attacks, sensory overload, hallucinations and delusions, dissociation, depression, hypervigilance, flashbacks, and nightmares.
 For all the health issues I brought in, I also now had PTSD from one of those family deaths in Summer 2019.

 Is everything perfect now?
 Is everything solved?
 No, but I’m writing on a laptop in front of me with a warm cat in my lap and my beautiful wife three feet away.
 The sun is shining; the neighbors’ son plays with his dog outside.
 We saw friends and family yesterday and we will today.
-I have things to do I can’t wait to get to.
-In a few months, we’ll vacation in Lake Tahoe—I guess I overcame that water phobia.
+I have things to do I can’t wait to get to, and a vacation coming up.

 And life is pretty good.